-The RE does not have a Remuneration Committee.
+The Responsible Entity does not have a Remuneration Committee.
 The fees and expenses which the Responsible Entity is permitted to pay out of the assets of the Fund are set out in the Fund constitution.
-The Fund financial statements provide details of all fees and expenses paid by the Fund during a financial period.
+The Fund's financial statements provide details of all fees and expenses paid by the Fund during a financial period.